Coagulation factor ix recombinant (Intravenous)

-It is very important that your doctor check you closely while you or your child are receiving coagulation factor ix recombinant to make sure it is working properly.
+It is very important that your doctor check you or your child's closely and at regular visits to make sure coagulation factor ix recombinant is working properly.
 Blood and urine tests will be needed to check for unwanted effects.

-coagulation factor ix recombinant may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Coagulation factor ix recombinant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor or nurse right away if you or your child have a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.

-coagulation factor ix recombinant may increase your chance of having blood clotting problems.
-Tell your doctor right away if you or your child have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness while you are receiving coagulation factor ix recombinant.
+Coagulation factor ix recombinant may increase your chance of having blood clotting problems.
+Tell your doctor right away if you or your child have a sudden or severe headache, problems with vision or speech, chest pain, trouble breathing, or numbness or weakness while you are receiving coagulation factor ix recombinant.

 Call your doctor right away if you or your child start to have bleeding problems, especially if coagulation factor ix recombinant has worked well for you before.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - fast heartbeat